-610.3 DOCUMENTATION - INVESTIGATION
+610.3 DOCUMENTATION INVESTIGATION

-The Police Department shall keep no information or persons, community groups or organizations or their membership compiled pursuant to undercover investigations of First Amendment activity unless the information is directly related to a criminal investigation or criminal act referenced in Section 610.2.
-The maintenance of any files, documentation, photographs, etc. complied pursuant to any such undercover investigation, shall comply with all state and federal laws and shall be maintained and disposed of pursuant to the Public Records Act and the City of Santa Cruz Records Detention Schedule.
-This provision shall not be construed to limit the Department's ability to film or photograph public events where police engagement is reasonably expected or for the purpose of supplementing a Department crime report or incident report; however any such film or photographs shall not be used in connection with the compilation of intelligence files regarding persons, community groups or organizations.
+The Police Department shall ke ep no information or persons, co mmunity groups or organizations or their membership compiled pursuant to undercover investigation s of First Amendment activity unless the information is d irectly related to a crimi nal investigation or criminal act referenced in Section 610.2.
+The maintenan ce of any files, documentation, photographs, etc. compiled pursuant to any such undercover investigation, shall comply with all state and federal laws and shall be maintained and disposed of pursuant to the Public Records Act and the City of Santa Cruz Records Retention Schedule.
+This provision shall not be construed to limit the Department's ab ility to film or photograph public events where police engagement is reasonably expected or for the purpose of supplementing a Department crime report or incident report.